 Organized Crime and Firms: Evidence from Italy

-We exploit staggered municipality-level anti-mafia enforcement actions over the 1995-2015 period to study the effect of organized crime on firms.
-At the municipality level, we find that as the influence of organized crime weakens, competition and innovative activity increase.
-At the firm level, existing firms that do not exit in response to enforcement actions shrink in size and experience reduced employee productivity and profitability.
-These results are more pronounced among firms that are treated repeatedly and firms founded during the heydays of the mafia.
-We also find our results to be stronger for firms in the non-tradable sector, where prices are more likely set locally.
-Our findings are consistent with accounts of organized crime acting as an enforcer of cartels and using legitimate business to launder money.
+We employ staggered municipality-level anti-mafia enforcement actions over the 1995-2015 period in Italy to study the effect of organized crime on firms.
+At the municipality level, we find that as the influence of organized crime weakens, competition among firms, innovation activity, and competition for public procurement contracts increase.
+At the firm level, firms that do not exit in response to anti-mafia enforcement actions shrink in size and experience a decline in employee productivity, as well as a slight reduction in profitability.
+These results are more pronounced for firms that are treated by multiple anti-mafia enforcement actions, firms founded during the height of mafia activity, and firms that operate in the non-tradable sector.
+Our findings are consistent with accounts of organized crime members acting as cartel enforcers and using legitimate firms to launder money.

 Keywords: Organized Crime, Competition, Corruption, Collusion, Barriers to Entry

 Suggested Citation: Suggested Citation